CB-Ananya/Inventory-Management-System/README.md

 ## Setting up the environment and adding libraries
-Download Netbeans IDE (We have used Netbeans IDE 8.2) Download Oracle 11g.
+Download Netbeans IDE (We have used Netbeans IDE 8.2) Download Oracle 11g and setup sqlplus.
 Set userid and password.

+Execute the commands in the "CreateTables.txt" file in sqlplus Command Line Client one-by-one for creating the necessary tables for the application.

 Open the project folder using the IDE.
-On the left, below a line of icons, you will see- Projects, Services, Files Click on Services.
+On the left, below a line of icons, you will see- Projects, Services, Files.
+Click on Services.
 Under Services, right-click on Drivers and add the "ojdbc8.jar" file which you can find in the "JAR FILES" folder of this repository.
 Now, under "Drivers" you will see "Oracle Thin".
 Select "Oracle Thin".
 In the window that opens, replace the userid and password with your localhosts's userid and password and click on "Finish"